-Downe House is an archetypal all-girl, selective English boarding school that scores consistently in the top-5 of all UK schools for academic attainment.
+Downe House is an archetypal all-girl, selective English boarding school that scores consistently in the top five of all UK schools for academic attainment.

 Outgrowing its original home within the house of Charles Darwin, the school moved to Cold Ash, a village near Newbury, in 1921.
 The original whitewashed Moorish inspired school building, “The Cloisters”, was built during the First World War by the architect Maclaren Ross, and has been subject to sympathetic additions and new buildings across more than 110 acres of school grounds.